Amabel (Youngbin) Jeon

 Andrew Dawson

-Andrew is a sixth-year PhD candidate in social psychology working with Dr. Daphna Oyserman.
-Andrew’s research interests cover identity based motivation, specifically the theory of dynamic construction, and how it informs interactive media, games, and user experience design.
+Andrew received his PhD in Social Psychology in 2024.
+HIs work with Daphna Oyserman focused on identity based motivation, specifically the theory of dynamic construction, and how it informs interactive media, games, and user experience design.
+He is currently a business operations principal at Powerhouse.

 Ian Anderson